openstack/nova/api-guide/source/server_concepts.rst

    more than the CONF.reclaim_instance_interval, it will be deleted by compute service automatically.

--  **Shelve**, **Unshelve**
+-  **Shelve**, **Shelve offload**, **Unshelve**

-   Shut down an instance and free it up to be removed from the hypervisors.
+   Shelving an instance indicates it will not be needed for some time and may be temporarily removed from the hypervisors.
+This allows its resources to be freed up for use by someone else.

-   In some case others want to use the resource on some host, user can decide whether need to shelve the instance into glance repository by using similar method like snapshot to free up cpus, memory and disk space to the compute host.
+   Shelve will power off the given instance and take a snapshot if it is booted from image.
+The instance can then be offloaded from the compute host and its resources deallocated.
+Offloading is done immediately if booted from volume, but if booted from image the offload can be delayed for some time or indefinitely, leaving the image on disk and the resources still allocated.

+   Shelve offload is used to explicitly remove a shelved instance that has been left on a host.
+This action can only be used on a shelved instance and is usually performed by an admin.

-   Unshelve is the reverse operation of Shelve, build and boot the server again with the shelved image in the glance repository on a new scheduled host.
+   Unshelve is the reverse operation of Shelve.
+It builds and boots the server again, on a new scheduled host if it was offloaded, using the shelved image in the glance repository if booted from image.

 -  **Lock**, **Unlock**